cncf/toc/proposals/incubation/cloudcustodian.md

 ### Introduction

 Cloud Custodian is a YAML DSL based stateless rules engine for cloud audit, management, and governance.

+Cloud Custodian exists as a policy/governance as code tool for organizations to enable realtime detective controls to ensure that organizational policies are being adhered to by their cloud infrastructure.
+Policy/governance as code is about bringing some of the best practices of software engineering to policy/governance, ie. using version control, code review, testing, and continuous integration and deployment tools.

+Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, operations best practices, and cost management via garbage collection of unused resources and off-hours resource management.
+Kubernetes and OpenStack support is present in alpha stages at the moment.

 Some of its features:
 * Ability to implement detective controls to ensure adherence to organizational policies